Sooji Balls Recipe (Semolina Balls, Rava Balls)

 Ingredients

-For The Semolina Balls
+For The Sooji Balls

 For Tempering

-To temper the suji balls, you will need oil, brown mustard seeds, cumin seeds, asafetida (hing), chana dal (Bengal gram), white urad dal (split and skinned black lentils), curry leaves, dry red chilies, turmeric powder, Kashmiri red chili powder, cilantro (fresh coriander leaves) and lime juice.
+To temper the suji balls, you will need oil, brown mustard seeds, cumin seeds, asafetida (hing), chana dal (Bengal gram), white urad dal (split and skinned black lentils), curry leaves, dry red chilies, turmeric powder, Kashmiri red chili powder, cilantro (fresh coriander leaves), and lime juice.

-How To Make Sooji Balls
+How To Make Semolina Balls

 Cook The Sooji

-Remove the pan from the heat and keep it aside.
+Step 2: Remove the pan from the heat and keep it aside.

-Heat 2 tablespoon oil in another pan over medium-high heat.
+Step 3: Heat 2 tablespoon oil in another pan over medium-high heat.

-Note – You can transfer the roasted sooji to a plate and use the same pan to make the further recipe.
+Note – You can transfer the roasted sooji to a plate and use the same pan to make the recipe.

-Reduce the heat to low.
+Step 6: Reduce the heat to low.

-Cover the pan with a lid and cook undisturbed for 10 minutes.
+Step 8: Cover the pan with a lid and cook undisturbed for 10 minutes.

 Make Sooji Balls

-Make small lime-sized balls from the mixture.
+Step 11: Make small lime-sized balls from the mixture.

 Steam The Balls

-Bring 2 cups of water to a boil in a steamer over high heat.
+Step 12: Bring 2 cups of water to a boil in a steamer over high heat.

-Arrange the balls on the steamer plate in a single layer and steam them for 10-12 minutes on high heat.
+Step 13: Arrange the balls on the steamer plate in a single layer and steam them for 10-12 minutes on high heat.

-You can also use an idli steamer to steam the balls.
+Step 14: You can also use an idli steamer to steam the balls.

 Temper The Semolina Balls

-Once the oil is hot, add 1 teaspoon brown mustard seeds and 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.
+Step 16: Once the oil is hot, add 1 teaspoon brown mustard seeds and 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.

-Add the following ingredients to the pan and fry until the dal turns brown.
+Step 17: Add the following ingredients to the pan and fry until the dal turns brown.
 Stir frequently.

-- ¼ teaspoon asafetida
+- ยผ teaspoon asafetida

 - 1 teaspoon chana dal